lineality/Online_Voting_Using_One_Time_Pads/README.md

 - collapse metrics

+## 80-20 Rule in Representation: How modeling society as being entirely of working voters is a rapid way to cover 20% of the work to be done.
+How 'one person one vote' is a dangerous oversimplification of many issues including montesquieu' checks and balances and Hobbes et al's tradeoff balance agreements.
+(2024.07.14)
+- meritocratic hierarchies
+- biological families
+- institutions
+- pre participants
+- post-participants
+- checks and balances vs. literal popular vote 'democracy'

 ## dataframes and databases
 - encrypted contents
 - statistically anonymized content (e.g. Security now when hashes collide)